multi-coop/datami-documentation-content/texts/en/tutorial/tutorial-actions-user-options-copy.md

     src="https://raw.githubusercontent.com/multi-coop/gitribute-documentation-content/main/images/tutorial/actions-copy_result.png"
     />
 </div>

-You can now paste the block in any html page you want to include the widget.
+The `html` code of the widget is copied to your clipboard.
+You can now paste the block in any html page you want to include the widget in any other `html` page (for instance in a Wordpress website).